Crystal Shapes are used to visualize crystal orientations, twinning or lattice planes.

 Defining complicated crystal shapes

 For symmetries other then hexagonal or cubic one would like to have more complicated crystal shape representing the true appearance.
-To this end one has to include more faces into the representation and carefuly adjust their distance to the origin.
+To this end one has to include more faces into the representation and carefully adjust their distance to the origin.

 Lets consider a quartz crystal.